maoberlehner/markus-oberlehner-net/content/blog/building-a-modal-dialog-with-vue-and-vuex.md

 ### Reusability

-Thanks to the global nature of Vuex, we're able to control our modal dialog from every component in our application.
-But we also want to dynamically inject complex content into our modal dialog component.
+Thanks to the global nature of Vuex, we're able to control our modal dialog from every component in our application. **But we also want to dynamically inject complex content into our modal dialog component**.
 In order to solve this problem, we will use dynamic imports to import components containing the content we want to show in the modal.

 ## Step 0: The Vuex store